christian-konrad/chronicle-db-on-raft-thesis/src/01b_abstract.md

 low latency and high throughput, while ensuring different correctness constraints... geographically distributed...

+In this demonstration, a fault-tolerant ChronicleDB is presented... with Raft... and strong consistent, high available...

 TODO this style https://software.imdea.org/~gotsman/papers/unistore-atc21.pdf and find more use-case related reasoning regarding Event Processing, EPA... for example. inspiration from Kafka and Spark
 -->